angular-wizard/angular-wizard/README.md

 * **wz-disabled**
 * **description:** A description available to use in each step's UI.
 * **wz-data** Data you wish to make available to the steps scope.
+* **wz-order** The order in which the steps should be in.
+If no order or duplicated order it will add the step to the end.

 3) Inside the step, we now see a button which has a `wz-next` attribute.
 That means that clicking that button will send the user to the next step of wizard.
 Similar to `wz-next`, we have the following attributes:
 * **wz-previous**: Goes to the previous step